-The United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) confirms the right to full legal capacity and the right to access to justice in Articles 12 and 13.
-Persons with intellectual disabilities should be able to decide for themselves and access the justice system on an equal basis with others, in Article 12.
+The United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) confirms that persons with intellectual disabilities should be able to make decisions for themselves and access the justice system on an equal basis with others, in Article 12.
 For this to be made a reality, we need to introduce supported decision-making systems that assist persons in taking decisions in an autonomous way.